PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Simulations

-The Gaussian \textsc{UNIT} simulation has an excess of low mass haloes compared with the other simulations due to an issue with the initial conditions affecting the older version of the \textsc{FastPM} code used to produce that simulation.
-This problem produced an excess power in the power spectrum of the initial conditions at \textit{intermediate} scales ($k_{\rm nyquist}/4$ to $k_{\rm nyquist}/2$) of the order of $10\%$.
-This results in an overproduction of haloes of the same order of $\sim 10\%$ and explains the differences between the \textsc{UNIT} and the \textsc{PNG-UNIT} simulations at the mass function level.
-However, we find that this does not significantly affect the halo clustering measurements compared to the low-resolution simulations, as we explain in \autoref{sec:sec_convergence}.
+The Gaussian \textsc{UNIT} simulation has an excess of low mass halos compared with the other simulations due to an issue with the initial conditions affecting the older version of the \textsc{FastPM} code used to produce that simulation.
+This problem produced an excess power in the power spectrum of the initial conditions at scales between $k_{\rm nyquist}/4$ and $k_{\rm nyquist}/2$ of the order of $10\%$.
+This results in an overproduction of halos of the same order of $\sim 10\%$ and explains the differences between the \textsc{UNIT} and the \textsc{PNG-UNIT} simulations at the mass function level.
+However, this does not significantly affect the halo clustering measurements compared to the low-resolution simulations, as we explain in Section \ref{sec:convergence_lr}.